apacheignite/documentation/web-console/configure.md

   "title": "Overview"
 }
 [/block]
-Apache Ignite Web Console is an interactive configuration wizard which helps you create and download configuration files and code snippets for your Apache Ignite projects.
-It allows you to quickly configure Ignite clusters, caches, import domain model and generate OR-mapping configuration POJO's.
+Under the **Configure** tab of the Web Console, you can create configuration files and code snippets for your Apache Ignite projects.
+You can efficiently configure Ignite clusters, caches, import domain model and generate OR-mapping configuration POJO's.
 [block:api-header]
 {
   "type": "basic",